-For the 2019-20 School Quality Reports, a school's 4-year graduation cohort, represented by the letter 'V', consists of all students who:
+For the 2019-20 School Quality Reports, a transfer school's graduation cohort, represented by the letter 'T', consists of all students who:

-- Entered 9th grade for the first time anywhere in 2016-17; - Were active in the school as of June 30, 2020, or the school is the last diploma-granting high school that they attended before June 30, 2020; and - Did not meet the criteria for a documented cohort removing discharge (see below) before June 30, 2020.
+- Have a transfer high school graduation deadline of 2020; or had a transfer high school graduation deadline before 2020 and graduated during 2020; - Were active in the school as of June 30, 2020, or the school is the last diploma-granting high school that they attended before June 30, 2020; and - Did not meet the criteria for a documented cohort removing discharge (see below) before June 30, 2020.

 A discharged student can become non-accountable under limited circumstances.
-If the student leaves school for one of the reasons below before June 30 of year four, the student will become non-accountable if all required documentation is collected and stored on file.
+Dropped-out students and non-diploma granting program students still contribute toward the graduation rate denominator when the student's cohort reaches expected graduation.
+If the student leaves school for one of the reasons below before June 30 of year four, then the student will become non-accountable if all required documentation is collected and stored on file.